gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.17/index.md

 We continue to have ongoing RFCs that we’d like your input on.
 Please give it a read, if applicable a try, and leave feedback!

 - [Support for MDX v2](https://github.com/gatsbyjs/gatsby/discussions/25068): We are updating `gatsby-plugin-mdx` to be compatible with MDX v2.
 Keep a look out in the discussion for a canary to try!
 - [Metadata Management API](https://github.com/gatsbyjs/gatsby/discussions/35841): We will be adding a built-in metadata management solution to Gatsby.
-Work is in progress and a canary forthcoming!
+Work is in progress and you can try out the canary now!

 ## Notable bugfixes & improvements